Please rotate your device

 Where we will keep personal information held about you

 Unfortunately, the transmission of information via the internet or email is not 100% secure.
 Through the use of strict processes, procedures and security features, we will do our best to protect your personal data held on our secure servers, however we cannot guarantee the security of your data transmitted to us and any transmissions are made at your own risk.

 Our website contains links to various third parties of which we have no control over and sites will have their own privacy policies.
 We cannot accept responsibility should you decide to enter a third party website.
 Please check their policies before submitting any personal data.

 Under GDPR, you have the right to view, access, amend or delete any of the personal data we hold.
-Please email any requests to our Data Protection Officer; Mim Claridge, at email@example.com, or write to Sousa Law, 16 College Place, Southampton, Hampshire, SO15 2FE.
+Please email any requests to our Data Protection Officer; Catherine Sousa, at firstname.lastname@example.org, or write to Sousa Law, 16 College Place, Southampton, Hampshire, SO15 2FE.